IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-2/README.md

 ## 1. Load the *BILLING* data table into data refinery

 From the *Project* home, under the *Assets* tab, click on the *Data assets* arrow to toggle it and open up the list of data assets.
-Click the box next to *USERxxxx.BILLING* to check it, and click the 3 dots to the right, and then *Refine* :
+Click the box next to *USERxxxx.BILLING* (where `USERxxxx` is your username or the username of the person who granted you data access) to check it, and click the 3 dots to the right, and then *Refine* :

 ![Launch the BILLING table](../.gitbook/assets/images/dr/dr-1-launch-billing.png)